Jollup History, Family Crest & Coats of Arms

 The origins of the Anglo-Saxon name Jollup come from its first bearer, who was a person who was a fast runner.
 The surname is derived from the Old Norman word walup and the Old French word galop.
 The word eventually became wallop which literally means to run.
 Therefore, the surname Jollup described the physical abilities of the original bearer.

 Another source agrees the name was of French origin but was derived from "a flat-bottomed boat used to load and unload ships, the surname being applied to the crew members."

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
+And yet another source claims that the name could have been "local-the last syllable being a corruption of Hope-Galhope."
 This latter simplistic entry essentially means that the 19th century author proposes that the name could have been a local name from "Hope-Galhope," a place that we cannot find today.

 Early Origins of the Jollup family

 The surname Jollup was first found in Dorset at Strode, where the family has "a tradition of Danish or Swedish descent from a soldier of fortune who was living in 1465."